ZcashFoundation/zebra/README.md

 - No Windows support [#3801](https://github.com/ZcashFoundation/zebra/issues/3801).
 We used to test with Windows Server 2019, but not any more; `zcash_script` has recently been updated to compile with MSVC, we're now waiting on a `zcash_script` release and dependency update, see the issue for details.

-- Experimental Tor support is disabled until [Zebra upgrades to the latest `arti-client`](https://github.com/ZcashFoundation/zebra/issues/5492).
-This happened due to a Rust dependency conflict, which could only be resolved by `arti` upgrading to a version of `x25519-dalek` with the dependency fix.
+- Experimental Tor support is disabled until Zebra upgrades to the latest `arti-client`.
+This happened due to a Rust dependency conflict ([#5492](https://github.com/ZcashFoundation/zebra/issues/5492)) and is still an issue due to [another dependency conflict](https://github.com/ZcashFoundation/zebra/issues/8328#issuecomment-1969989648).

 ## Documentation